onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 If truthand god are oneness - is judaism true if they’re not about all people being one?
 The failure of judaism and all prior monotheistic religions is that they are not perpetually self-correcting and adaptable - they are dogmatic.
 Their man mechanism of correction and evolution is through a prophet that has to meet some kind of criteria and be remarkably impressive - that’s too high of a bar and thus we keep reciting the same old texts in the era of MrBeast and TikTok - Jesus wasn’t impressive enough for some Jews- I guess someone needs ti outjesus Jesus!
 The reason there is so much death around jews is that they’re unable to evolve their own story and conception of themselves such that there wouldn’t need to be any conflict in the first place.
 Its not only their fault, and perhaps it isn’t even mostly because of them but because of the latter, but still they have more capacity to evolve than what they’re facing and thus the moral burden falls on them.
 By being objectively better than the barbarians they also deserve higher expectations
 Of course I’ll talk about the Jews - no Jews - no views!
 And we want to go viral, don’t we precious.
 The judeo-christian world needs to merge.
 I’m a cultural Christian but that means I’m also a Judeo-Christian because Christianity was born from Judaism!
 You’ve defined your identity as the minority - the other!
 Of course there will always be problems if you’ve erected a tall wall between you and the rest of us - only born by a Jewish mother and all that jazz or a very demanding process to convert - yes you are special in that you introduced monotheism but that’s about it - no more- you are still just human like the rest of us and ultimately we should all be one.
 Conversion should be the highest aim of religion - religion is in the all or nothing game - god does not like fragmentation and disunity.
 All of your problems are due to your static identity.
 Stasis is death or at least stagnation - it is the opposite of adaptability and evolution and progress and ultimately survival and life and meaning themselves.
 You might thrive economically and technologically but you’re still ultimately embroiled in conflicts and are hated by some throughout the world.
 Identity as a service.
 Your superiority complex is your Achilles heel.
 Exclusivity is a sin - God has changed his mind - he ought to have a free will, correct?
 And despite being all powerful and knowing perhaps the only way to real knowledge is through conjecture and refutation - by trial and error.
 The way towards truth is through fallibility.
 God cannot know everything that is to be known because the future and everything that is to happen and is to be discovered and known has still not happened!
 If god has given us free will then he by definition cannot know absolutely everything about the infinity of our future!
 And imagine what kind of existence it would be for him if there was no freedom of will to exercise - god is not some robot or some vegetable - god is a mind, and we can try to infer what he’s thinking by observing reality and what it is computing.
-God himself learns through us - he simulates us and tests his hypothesis and from time to time sends a prophet to communicate the update.
+    todo: rethink this - you don't necessarily know what you're talking about God himself learns through us - he simulates us and tests his hypothesis and from time to time sends a prophet to communicate the update.
 God made a mistake - I MADE A MISTAKE (with a deep god voice after a brief metamorphosis for a few sec during which i’m being possessed, also try to shed a tear and look lime you’re sorry, also play the sound of thunder, bqla pqna ot ustata) - and then fall forward like unconscious
 God is fallible in that he thought that he was infallible and ingrained religious infallibility and dogma through his prophets.
 But more prophets will come, and perhaps you’re hearing one speak this very moment.
 Babe wake up - a new prophet just dropped.
 The temple is the body which houses the mind!
 You don’t need a specific physical place to honour god and to commune with him - god is in you - you are god - we are all god - he might not know everything but he can be anything